knangia04/maker-taker-trading-strategies/report.md

   - Taker Demo Video

 - **[Asuthosh Anandaram ]**:
-  - Market Making Strategy ideation and helped with implementation
+  - Market Taker Ideation and Cpp implementation
-  - Github cleanup and adding ReadMe sections for both srategies
+  - Github cleanup
+  - Documeting taker and maker strategies

 - **[Krish Nagia]**:
   - Implementation and backtesting of Maker Strategy in Python using ipynb